How to Register for an Academic Internship

 Summer Internship Scholarships

 To help offset the tuition costs incurred by students participating in internships in the summer, Seaver College offers a scholarship of up to 2 units.
+Note: Max 2 unit scholarship for the summer.

 - Eligibility: Enroll in at least one graded unit.
 Additional units may be taken credit/no credit.